mariel-delagarza/test-map/tnt-russia-btg-map/map/README.md

 ### Update dropdown choice when timeline choice changes

-- When the timeline's `updateCurrentDate` function is called, it runs `selectChangeHandler()` and `selectChangeText(currentDate, dates)`.
-- `selectChangeText(currentDate, dates)` updates the dropdown's selected option based on what the user moves the timeline to on desktop.
+- `selectChangeText()` updates the dropdown's selected option based on what the user moves the timeline to on desktop.It is called at the same time as `selectChangeHander()` -- this keeps the dropdown and what's on the map in sync when the update is coming from a change to the timeline.
-- `selectChangeHandler()` updates what's on the map based on what is selected in the dropdown.
-It also returns `dates[dateIndex]` for use later.

 ## Handle Window Resizing

-- The `resizeHandler()` performs multiple functions, depending on whether the window size is desktop (>900) or not.
-- Because `resizeHandler()` was added as an event listener to `window`, it runs every time the window size is changed.
+- The `reizeHandler()` function is added as an event listener to `window` and will run every time the window size is changed.
-- If the window is larger than 900px, the center of the map and the zoom is reset, the legend is made visible, and the view legend button is removed.
-The timeline's value is set to the `dates[dateIndex]` it gets back from `selectChangeHandler()`.
-This is the second part of what keeps the timeline and dropdown synced.
-- If the window is smaller than 900px, the center of the map and zoom is reset, the view legend button is made visible, and the legend is hidden.
+- The function splits between desktop (900px or more) and mobile widths.
+It handles the display and hiding of the buttons on mobile and the legend on desktop.
+It also adjusts the center and view of the map as needed.
+- At a desktop size, the timeline is set to the date that is returned by the `selectChangeHandler()`.
+This is what transfers the information from the dropdown to the timeline when a user switches from desktop to mobile, keeping them in sync.